Lighthouses of Gibraltar

 Rock of Gibraltar from the west, with the Europa Point Light at the tip of

 the cape on the right.
 Photo courtesy of Capt.
 Paul Breslin, USN, commander

-Altair; used by permission.
+of the SS Altair; used by permission.

 Information available on lost lighthouses:

 - Shrine of Our Lady of Europe, Europa Point.
 This historic church was first established in 1309-1333, when Spain captured Gibraltar from the Moslem empire, and then re-established in 1462 when Spain recaptured Gibraltar for good.
 Lights were shone from the tower of the church throughout the 16th and 17th centuries, at least.
 The present building of the Shrine is not the original, however; the original building was demolished and rebuilt during the early years of the British occupation.
-A photo and a second photo are available, and Google has a satellite view and a distant street view.
+A photo and a second photo are available, and Google has a satellite view.